polaris-gslb/polaris-gslb/ROADMAP.md

 - Add new pool `fallback` option `nodata`
  - Return `NOERROR` with no data in DNS response
 - Make `polaris-health restart` to watch pid file instead of using a constant delay
+- Review the default monitor option values
+- Review the internal tracker timers under a large number of end-points loaded